luizaacampos/ignite-node-rentX/README.md

 **RF**
 - should be able to register car picture.
-- should be able to list all cars.

 **RNF**
 - should be able to use multer to upload files.